tensorflow/tensorboard/tensorboard/plugins/profile/README.md

 ### 2. JSON format for the Input-pipeline Analyzer

-JSON for the Input-pipeline Analyzer uses two separate DataTables: the first DataTable contains statistics for device step time; the second DataTable contains statistics for host side state.
+JSON for the Input-pipeline Analyzer uses three separate DataTables: the first DataTable contains statistics for device step time; the second DataTable contains statistics for the host side; the third DataTable contains recommendations to users.
 Each DataTable is associated with some table properties and some tabular data.

 #### 2.1.
 Device Step-time DataTable